mozilla/fxa/features/FxA-89-devices-view/README.md

 * [ ] Successfully submitting the dialog
       destroys the device record and session
       token for that device.
+* [ ] When I disconnect my current Desktop device through the devices view, and then go to about:preferences#sync,
+      I immediately see that the device is disconnected.
+* [ ] When I disconnect a different Desktop device through the devices view, and then go to about:preferences#sync on that device, I immediately see that the device is disconnected.
 * [ ] Front-end metrics events are emitted
       when users view the devices list,
       click the "Disconnect..." button,